bluz1n/bluzinvest/README.md

 Also, this was made possible with the Ignite camp, from Rocketseat.

-I used ReactJS, Typescript (and TSX) along with other services, like Axios and MirageJS
+I used HTML, ReactJS, Typescript (and TSX) along with other services, like Axios and MirageJS

 Instructions: